mahdimzh/ENGO651-Lab/README.md

 # Book Review Website

 ## Overview
+This repo is an extension for Lab 1.
 This is a book review website built using Django, React, and MySQL.
 The website allows users to search books by ISBN, author name, or any other keywords.
 Users can also select a book and leave a comment or read comments left by others.
 The website has a signup and sign-in form to authenticate users.
+As an extension, users have access to Good reads API and can see the average rate and number od rates for each book.
+Moreover, users can leave their own rate to a book and they are not allowed to leave more than one comment or rate for each book.